leonardomagalhaes21/feup-CPD/assign2/docs/README.md

    - Verify that join/leave notifications are broadcast to room members
    - Confirm recent message history is shown when joining a room

+### Phase 4: Concurrency Control
+1. Start the server: `./scripts/run_server.sh`
+2. Start multiple clients: `./scripts/run_client.sh` (at least 5-10 for stress testing)
+3. Log in with different credentials on each client
+4. Perform rapid operations simultaneously from different clients:
+   - Create multiple rooms in quick succession
+   - Have clients join and leave rooms rapidly
+   - Send messages to rooms with many concurrent users
+   - List rooms frequently while other operations are happening
+5. Observe that all operations complete without errors, race conditions, or deadlocks
+6. Verify that all messages are delivered properly and room state remains consistent

 ## User Credentials for Testing

 The system comes with predefined users for testing: